-Lactase is the enzyme which is necessary to properly digest lactose.
+Lactase is the enzyme that is necessary to digest lactose properly.

 Unfortunately, when people with lactose intolerance consume lactose they may develop a range of uncomfortable symptoms.
 These may include abdominal pain, bloating, diarrhea, flatulence, gas and nausea, among others (19).